Texas horned lizard

 The Texas horned lizard (Phrynosoma cornutum) is one of about 21 North American species of spikey-bodied reptiles called horned lizards, all belonging the genus Phrynosoma.
 It occurs in south-central regions of the US and northeastern Mexico, as well as several isolated introduced records and populations from Southern United States.
 Though some populations are stable, severe population declines have occurred in many areas of Texas and Oklahoma.
 The Texas spiny lizard (Sceloporus olivaceus) may be confused for a Texas horned lizard due to its appearance and overlapping habitat.
+Texas horned lizard populations show strong genetic structuring across their range, with limited gene flow between regions.
 Because the Texas horned lizard is listed as a threatened species in the state, it is illegal to pick up, touch, or possess them in Texas.